 As pale as a ghost

-- Example: My grandfather was as pale as a ghost when he entered the hospital.
+- Example: She was as pale as a ghost after hearing the bad news.

 As pale as death

-- Example: The woman in the hospital waiting room was as pale as death.
+- Example: After being in the hospital for a week, he was as pale as death.

 At death’s door